Submissions

 • The submission file is in Microsoft Word.

-• Main manuscript file contains, at a minimum, keywords after the title and an author bio at the end, before the endnotes.
+• Main manuscript file contains, at a minimum, keywords after the title.
 Peer-reviewed articles should also include an abstract.

 • All images/figures/tables are uploaded together in a single ZIP file (not embedded in the main document) and are accompanied by a separate caption sheet.
 Caption sheet must include a written description of the image, as well as provenance metadate (source, date of creation, date of access when relevant, etc).